m-rosinsky/WebWasp/docs/natas.md

 ## Level 5

-Since we don't necessarily want to use the same `referer` tag from the previous level, let's go ahead and unset it before we make out get request to level 5:
+Since we don't necessarily want to use the same `referer` tag from the previous level, let's go ahead and unset it before we make our get request to level 5:

 ```
 > headers unset referer